 Dish continues to be combative at every turn.
 The Federal Trade Commission and the Department of Justice are jointly pursuing a lawsuit against the company for allegedly violating the Rules of telemarketing by making unsolicited calls to millions of consumers.
 Dish also takes every opportunity to tout its Hopper as the tech product so great that broadcasters don't want anyone to hear about it (even as they tell judges that the Hopper isn't that different from other DVRs).

 Ambush spin is common at Dish.
-On industry news websites, employees regularly leave comments aimed at surreptitiously promoting Dish services.
-One AllThingsD writer was so annoyed that he wrote a column in 2011 titled "Dear Dish Network: Your Spam Makes Me Sad.
+On industry news websites, employees regularly leave comments aimed at secretly promoting Dish services.
+One writer for AllThingsD was so annoyed that in 2011 he penned a column titled "Dear Dish Network: Your Spam Makes Me Sad.
 Please Stop."
 The press release Dish issued on the Kaley Cuoco affair is another example.
-There was no source for the alleged request from CBS to delete her tweet, and CBS flatly denied it.
-When asked for confirmation of such a claim, Dish spokesman John Hall says only, "We were contacted by someone close to the situation who told us that CBS asked them to delete the tweet."
+There was no source for CBS' alleged request to delete her tweet, and CBS flatly denied it.
+When asked to confirm such a claim, Dish spokesman John Hall says only, "We were contacted by someone close to the situation who told us CBS asked them to delete the tweet."

-Barbara Roehrig worked at EchoStar in the mid-1990s and was the company's first female manager.
-She remembers constant arguments with Ergen, who sometimes threatened to walk into a room and fire all the employees, whom he described as a "crazy bunch".
-"The modus operandi there is yelling, and that takes its toll," Roehrig says, adding that she still keeps in touch with many in Dish's middle management who refuse to move up to the company's executive ranks because of the emotional turmoil it brings.
-"We've all been in the firing line of Charlie's rants."
+Barbara Roehrig worked at EchoStar in the mid-1990s and was the company's first female executive.
+She remembers constant arguments with Ergen, who sometimes threatened to walk into a room and fire all the employees, whom he called a "crazy bunch."
+"The modus operandi there is to yell, and that takes its toll," Roehrig says, adding that she still interacts with many in Dish's middle management who refuse to move up to the company's executive ranks because it brings emotional turmoil.
+"We've all been in the line of fire for Charlie's rants."

-After Dish was confronted with bad press, the management tried to intervene.
-Dish CEO Joe Clayton sent an email to employees stating, among other things: "If you are happy here at DISH and believe the company is moving in the right direction, log on to Glassdoor.com and give your feedback."
+After Dish faced bad press, management tried to intervene.
+Dish CEO Joe Clayton sent employees an email that said, among other things, "If you're happy here at DISH and think the company is moving in the right direction, log on to Glassdoor.com and give your feedback."

 At Dish's Colorado headquarters, company executives dismissed questions about whether Dish was really the meanest of mean companies.

-"I think it's a challenging place to work," admits Dave Shull, a Dish senior vice president in charge of content acquisition.
-He says it's common for meetings to be "animated," but he embraces the company's aggressive ethos.
+"I think it's a challenging place to work," admits Dave Shull, a senior vice president at Dish in charge of content acquisition.
+He says it's common for meetings to be "animated," but he welcomes the company's aggressive ethos.
 "You can always be a follower, a slave to the competition and hope for the best," Shull says.
-"Or you can take the lead, try to increase market share and innovate.
-What happens in skiing or riding when you sit back is that you lose control.
+"Or you can take the lead, try to grow market share and innovate.
+What happens in skiing or riding when you sit back is you lose control.
 We sit back."

 After several years of growth, Dish, like the rest of the cable and satellite industry, is facing new challenges.
-According to analysts' estimates, pay-TV providers only gained a few tens of thousands of subscribers in 2012.
+In 2012, pay-TV providers added only a few tens of thousands of subscribers, analysts estimate.
 And the overall trend is not good.
-In response, Dish has worked aggressively to keep customer bills lower than its competitors.
-Dish's subscriber-related expenses rose to $7.25 billion in 2012, up 6 percent from the previous year, which the company attributes to rising program costs.
+In response, Dish has aggressively worked to keep customer bills lower than its competitors.
+Dish's subscriber-related expenses rose to $7.25 billion in 2012, up 6 percent from the previous year, which the company attributes to rising programming costs.
 By comparison, DirecTV spent more than $13 billion on programming in 2012 (and another $2 billion on service), a 12 percent increase.
-"I would venture a guess that Dish's program increases are among the lowest in the industry," Jayant says.
+"I would venture a guess that Dish's programming increases are among the lowest in the industry," Jayant says.

 Still, that might not be enough.
 Dish now competes with Internet-based TV services like Netflix and Hulu (a subscription to either costs only about a third of the $49.99 for a basic Dish package), as well as web and TV combos offered by companies like Time Warner Cable and Comcast.